 Setting or Replacing a MemSQL License (MemSQL Ops)

-This page describes how to replace your MemSQL license in a cluster managed by MemSQL Ops.
+This page describes how to set or replace your MemSQL license in a cluster managed by MemSQL Ops.

-You should not use MemSQL-Ops license capacity (in RAM) as a source of truth if you have a newer unit-based license, because in our unit-based model, only leaf nodes are counted towards your license capacity limit; however, MemSQL-Ops will still count aggregators in its RAM calculation.
+You should not use MemSQL-Ops license capacity (in RAM) as a source of truth if you have a newer unit-based license obtained through the portal, because in our unit-based model, only leaf nodes are counted towards your license capacity limit; however, MemSQL-Ops will still count aggregators in its RAM calculation.
 As a result, it is expected that you might see an over-capacity warning in the Ops UI.

 Setting a license